zhetai/elysia/docs/Advanced/advanced_tool_construction.md

         ]
     )
 ```
-will mean that this particular object gets added to the Tree's `Environment`, and the LLM can look at this to make further decisions.
+will mean that this particular object gets added to the Tree's 'Environment', and the LLM can look at this to make further decisions.
 This will also automatically parse this object as a payload to a frontend, if one is connected.

 The arguments for the `Result` are:
  - `objects`: a list of dictionaries that contain your specific objects.
 Currently, the keys of the dictionary do not matter, but if you want to display these items on the frontend, they need to conform to specific keys ([see later](#displaying-objects-frontend-only))